HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Methodology

 \subsection{Heterogeneous Experts Representation Retriever}

-The retriever in KGC is typically a representation model that scores and ranks candidate triples.
-Under the complex multimodal setting, however, maintaining high-quality entity representations and retrieval sets becomes challenging.
-To address this, we introduce the Heterogeneous Experts Representation Retriever (HERR).
-HERR first enhances modality-specific features using a Mixture of Heterogeneous Experts network.
-It then fuses these features via a Relation-aware Gated Multimodal Unit to produce fused embeddings.
-Finally, HERR employs a scoring function to compute triple scores and generate a ranked candidate list.
+The retriever in unimodal generative KGC typically relies on a simple KGE model to score and rank candidate triples.
+However, under the complex multimodal setting, maintaining high-quality entity representations and retrieval sets becomes significantly more challenging.
+To address this, we propose the Heterogeneous Experts Representation Retriever (HERR).
+HERR first enhances modality-specific features through a Mixture of Heterogeneous Experts network, then fuses them using a Relation-Aware Gated Multimodal Unit (RaGMU) to obtain joint embeddings.
+Finally, HERR employs a scoring function to compute triple scores and generate a ranked list of candidate entities.

 \textbf{Mixture of Heterogeneous Experts Module.} To obtain representative and multi-perspective embeddings for each modality we design a heterogeneous experts layer composed of both simple and complex experts.
-Given the inherent heterogeneity of modality-specific embeddings, our goal is to align them across modalities while preserving their unique characteristics during fusion.
+Given the inherent heterogeneity and distinct distributions of modality-specific embeddings, our goal is to align them across modalities while preserving their unique characteristics during fusion.
 To this end, we introduce the Mixture of Heterogeneous Experts (MoHE) module.

-The standard Mixture of Experts (MoE) \citep{shazeer2017outrageously} architecture consists of a set of independent expert networks and a gating network that determines expert assignments.
-Specifically, given the input feature vector of the modality, MoE outputs the weighted sum of top-$\kappa$ experts outputs:
+MoHE extends the standard Mixture of Experts (MoE) \citep{shazeer2017outrageously} architecture by combining diverse expert types.
+Given the input feature vector of the modality, MoHE outputs the weighted sum of top-$\kappa$ experts outputs:

 where $\mathbf{x}_{i,m}$ and $\mathbf{h}_{i,m}$ denote the input and output embeddings of the $i$-th entity in modality $m$, the $\mathbf{x}_{i,m}$ comes from $\mathbf{e}_{m}$, $E(\cdot)$ is the expert network, and $S=\mathrm{Top}\kappa(G_\kappa(\mathbf{x}_{i,m}))$ denotes the selected expert indices based on gating weights.